Lumberjanes: Animated adaptation

-As of May 2015, 20th Century Fox was working on a live-action adaptation.
+In May 2015, 20th Century Fox announced it was working on a live-action adaptation.
 In August 2016, Emily Carmichael was announced to direct the film.
 In August 2019, the film was canceled by Disney after its acquisition of 21st Century Fox.
 In October 2020, HBO Max won a bid against Apple and Peacock to release an animated television adaptation of the series.
 The one-hour animated special introducing the characters will be executive produced and written by ND Stevenson.
 He will also write and direct episodes for the main series, while serving an executive producer.
 Additionally, Ross Richie and Stephen Christy, from BOOM!
 Studios, will be executive producers, as will Mette Norkjaer, Shannon Watters, Grace Ellis, and Gus Allen.
 After the adaptation was announced, fellow animators, like Matt Braly of Amphibia, Rad Sechrist of Kipo and the Age of Wonderbeasts, Aaron Waltke of Tales of Arcadia, Shadi Petosky of Twelve Forever and Danger & Eggs praised the development.
 There were similar sentiments from voice actors Liam O'Brien, Sam Riegel, Aimee Carrero, Felicia Day, and Cissy Jones, comic artists Alex Z. Zhang and Victoria Ying, TV writers Shane Lynch and Benjamin Siemon, and comic writers Jackson Lanzing and Dan Slott, among others.

-In October 22, 2020, Stevenson stated that the show is in "development, not production" and that there is "no crew at this time."
+On October 22, 2020, Stevenson stated that the show is in "development, not production" and that there is "no crew at this time."
 In January 2021, Gumroad said that Stevenson is "steering" the animated Lumberjanes adaptation. as did Morgan Shaunette of CBR.
 In 2021, Out, ITV, and Polygon described the series as in development, noting the role of Stevenson.
 In December 2022, Multiversity Comics reported that they were "still waiting for the Lumberjanes TV show", with no news in 2022.